Aday History, Family Crest & Coats of Arms

 Aday Settlers in United States in the 20th Century

-- Harry Aday, aged 16, who emigrated to the United States from St. Helier, England, in 1910
+- Harry Aday, aged 16, who immigrated to the United States from St. Helier, England, in 1910

-- Evelio Aday, aged 27, who emigrated to the United States, in 1923
+- Evelio Aday, aged 27, who immigrated to the United States, in 1923

 - Amanda Aday (b.
 1981), American stage actor, daughter of actor/musician Meat Loaf